run-llama/llamacloud-demo/README.md

 1. Copy the `index_name` and `project_name` from the deployed index into the `LlamaCloudIndex` initialization in the notebook.

 That should get you started!
 You should now be able to create an e2e pipeline with a LlamaCloud pipeline as the backend.

-### Evals

-If you're interested in running/viewing evals, you have the following options from clicking on the "Evals" tab:
-- **Cloud Eval Runs**: Easily run evals on a deployed index on the cloud.
-Click New Cloud Run, fill out the index/prompt/required info, and add your own questions to run.
-- **Local Eval Runs**: Take full advantage of the flexible open-source evaluation modules, and upload results to the "Local Eval Runs" tab as a report card.
-See `examples/batch_eval.ipynb` as an example.

 ## Setting up the Jupyter Environment
 Here's some commands for installing the Python dependencies & running Jupyter.